McHauge/mchauge-com/README.md

-# mchauge-com
+# mchauge.com
-host onepage website for McHauge.com
+Host a onepage website for McHauge.com